Characteristics Assistants and Chipotle Employees Have in Common

 Honesty is the best policy.
 It always has been, and always will be.
 Honesty is not just about taking responsibility for your actions or ‘fessing up to a mistake.
 Honesty is about being able to say, “this is a good/bad idea” because you are invested in the success of the company, and not just doing something for the sake of getting it done.
 Administrative professionals are often called upon to be sounding boards for presentations, speeches, event ideas, etc., so it is important that an honest opinion is given when called upon, otherwise branding, reputations, or financials could be at risk.
 Just be sure to do it in the right way.

-Administrative assistants’ work is often meticulous, detail oriented, fast paced, and highly involved, therefore a conscientious administrative professional—again, from receptionist to executive assistant—is one that is valued.
+Administrative assistants’ or executive assistants’ work is often meticulous, detail-oriented, fast-paced, and highly involved, therefore a conscientious administrative professional—again, from the receptionist to the executive assistant—is one that is valued.
 Being conscientious means always wanting to see your work through from inception to completion and never being satisfied until the work is of high quality and exceeds your standards.
 Conscientious administrative professionals will review their work several times over to make sure they didn’t leave anything out or put too much in.
 They strive for perfection, and with a conscientious admin, that’s what you’ll get.
 Of course, we are all human, and perfection isn’t always attainable; a good admin understands what can be perfected, and what can be plainly executed.

 While the dress code for each company may vary, there are certain inalienable standards administrative professionals in any setting should adhere to.
 Personal hygiene is of utmost importance, since administrators are ultimately interacting with others throughout the day.
 A generally polished, well-kept appearance is also critical since administrators are representative of the organization by the nature of their role.
 It is sometimes unfortunate, but we are judged by our appearance, and while the standards of dress may vary (very casual in technology, very buttoned-up in finance), it is important to look polished and presentable according to the standards of the company you work for.